oevertonsouza/DesignPatternsCSharp/README.md

 # Design Patterns

-Hi my name is Everton, and in this project I aim to use all patterns that I find on books and developer comunity.
+Hi my name is Everton and I from Brasil, and in this project I aim to use all patterns that I find on books and developer comunity.

 ## Ducks Generator